Saman Chandranath Weerasinghe: Career

 Weerasinghe made his first writings as a lyricist when he was in school.
 The song he wrote for a devotional song competition held in Panadura at that time was sung by Neela Wickramasinghe, who was a school girl at the time.
 He also composed the first radio song of Sunil Edirisinghe, "Waadakayaneni".
 His first radio song was 'Hetak Gange Sithala' composed for a 1971 simple song program for Punsiri Soysa.
 Later, he wrote many of Soysa's all-time favorite hits such as "Sewwandiyakata Pem Banda", "Rusiru Dasunak", "Biduwak Iwasa Ahanna" and "Ganga Diyawela Gala".
 Meanwhile, he wrote the first geometrical song in Sri Lanka, titled "Samakoni Thrikonayaki" for Dayarathna Ranatunga.

 His first lyrics broadcast on the radio was a patriotic song titled "Muthuketa Mathuwuna Maha Sayurai" which was sung by C.L.
 Fonseka to music by Rohitha Wijesuriya.
 Veteran singer Malini Bulathsinhala enters the field as a solo singer with the song written by Weerasinghe, titled "Sanda Madale Sita" which was included in a radio drama.
 Meanwhile, he also wrote the radio anthem "Nawa Rasa Dhara" to add patriotic feeling.
 The music of the song was composed by Sarath Dassanayake.
 Saman-Sarath duo then made several collaborative works for more than two decades which include the popular song "Hima Renu Watena".

 The song "Sondura Mata Samudenna" was composed by Weerasinghe and was included in the programs 'Prabuddha Gee' and 'Ran Kethai Kammalai' on the National Radio in the 1970s.
 The purpose of the Prabuddha Gee, which was sung between 5.45 - 6.00 am daily before the morning news at that time, was to create a patriotic feeling among the general public based on the existing Vaga Sangrama project.
 The patriotic sentiment of the labour force was exaggerated in the songs he wrote such as: "Nabara Goyamata Rahas" which was sung by Gunadasa Kapuge.

 Saman also co-wrote the lyrics for the film 'Hadawatha Mal Yayai' with Sarath Dassanayake's son Ranga Dasanayake.
 Apart from being a lyricist, he also worked professionally as a consultant in the art of advertising.
 He chaired the National Lotteries Board's Advertising Procurement Committee for some years.

 Filmography

-He has contributed by writing many popular films songs since 1974.
+He has contributed by writing many popular film songs since 1974.